fartaviao/samba-active-directory-dc-setup/README.md

 # Samba Active Directory Domain Controller Setup

-Easily deploy a Samba Active Directory Domain Controller with interactive scripts and best practices designed for centralized authentication and domain management.
+This repository contains scripts and instructions to configure Samba as an Active Directory Domain Controller on Ubuntu.
+Ideal for IT professionals and cybersecurity students exploring domain configurations in Linux environments.

 ---